alisawuffles/olmo-core-doc/README.md

     on the same dataset."""
 ```

-Using a config class is not necessary, but has several benefits:
-1. It gives us a good way to keep track of all the hyperparameters of each experiment.
-Since the config inherits from OLMo-core’s [Config](https://olmo-core.readthedocs.io/en/latest/config.html#olmo_core.config.Config) baseclass, it comes with useful methods to serialize it to JSON which, for example, could be uploaded to Weights & Biases or saved to the run’s checkpoint directory.
-2. It gives us a command-line argument parser that enables us to override fields in the config at runtime.
-For instance, we can add `--data_loader.prefetch_factor=4` to the command to update the `prefetch_factor` field within the `data_loader` part of the config.
+To override any fields in the config at runtime, we can simply add them as command-line options.
+For instance, adding `--data_loader.prefetch_factor=4` will update the `prefetch_factor` field within the `data_loader` part of the config.
+The script also specifies a subset of config options that we expect to be modified especially often as command-line arguments, namely the `--save-folder`, `work-dir`, and `--sequence-length`.

 To validate that our overrides are applied correctly, we can print the experimental config using the `--dry-run` flag.
 We also pass in the name of the run, which is the only positional argument expected by the script.